 Over-clustering refers to a pattern where the algorithm combines several small human-generated clusters into a single large machine cluster.
-Figure 6 depicts the over-clustering pattern of part of the clusters.
+The lower portion of Fig. 5 depicts the overclustering pattern of part of the clusters.

 This pattern highlights an opportunity for students to revisit their clusters and either perform concept generation on these minimally populated clusters, or think about combining similar clusters together.
-By pointing out opportunities to revisit over-clustered concepts, teams might consider expanding concept generation in underpopulated small clusters.
+By pointing out opportunities to revisit overclustered concepts, teams might consider expanding concept generation in underpopulated small clusters.
 Conversely, if the team believes the number of concepts is sufficient, they may want to pare down their clusters into sets that could become more useful in further convergent concept selection.
-Machine Clustering